“For everything in life there is a replacement. …but not for first love.”

 When I did, it blew me away …

 Love isn’t a fair game.

 Twelve-year-old Simon Grünberg (Maximilian Ehrenreich) is facing a real dilemma.
-His Bar Mitzvah (a Jewish Coming-of-Age ceremony) is fast approaching and, in order to obey the religious law and commandments, he is expected to be circumcised before the age of thirteen, which Simon has not been.
-To make things even more complicated, he lives alternately with his overly religious Jewish father (Florian Setter) who is keen on strictly following the Jewish law, and his mother (Lavinia Wilson), a free spited author of erotic literature who won’t have her son undergo a potentially dangerous operation for the sake of compliance with religious statutes.
+His Bar Mitzvah (a Jewish Coming-of-Age ceremony) is fast approaching.
+To obey the religious law and commandments, he is expected to be circumcised before thirteen, which Simon has not been.
+To make things even more complicated, he lives alternately with his overly religious Jewish father (Florian Setter), who is keen on strictly following the Jewish law, and his mother (Lavinia Wilson), a free-spirited author of erotic literature who won’t have her son undergo a potentially dangerous operation for the sake of compliance with religious statutes.

 “I can decide for myself.
 It’s my penis.”